alikhil/kubectl-find/README.md

   -n, --namespace string               If present, the namespace scope for this CLI request -A, --all-namespaces                 Search in all namespaces; if not specified, only the current namespace will be searched.
       --status string                  Filter pods by their status (phase); e.g. 'Running', 'Pending', 'Succeeded', 'Failed', 'Unknown'.
+      --restarted                      Find pods that have been restarted at least once.
   -l, --selector string                Label selector to filter resources by labels.
       --max-age string                 Filter resources by maximum age; e.g. '2d' for 2 days, '3h' for 3 hours, etc.
       --min-age string                 Filter resources by minimum age; e.g. '2d' for 2 days, '3h' for 3 hours, etc.